By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 The advisory committee must approve the topic and scope of the thesis and, upon its completion, ascertain that it represents an independent investigation of a significant topic and is an important contribution to ongoing research in the candidate’s field.
 The thesis must be acceptable in literary style and organization.

-Specifications for preparation of the thesis can be obtained at the Graduate School or from the Graduate School’s website at grad.uconn.edu.
+Specifications for preparation of the thesis can be obtained from the Office of the Registrar’s website at registrar.uconn.edu.
 It is the student’s ultimate responsibility to be certain that the thesis conforms to the specification.

 The thesis must be dated as of the calendar year in which all requirements for the degree are completed.
 The Graduate School requires the electronic submission of the thesis though Digital Commons, a University repository for public access.
-The final copy must meet all specifications outlined on the Graduate School website.
-The Thesis Submission Checklist must be submitted to the Graduate School with an Approval Page and the Report on the Final Examination bearing original signatures of all members of the advisory committee.
+The final copy must meet all specifications outlined on the Office of the Registrar’s website.
+The Thesis Submission Checklist must be submitted to the Office of the Registrar with an Approval Page and the Report on the Final Examination bearing original signatures of all members of the advisory committee.
 No restrictions that limit or delay the accessibility, use, or distribution of the results of a master’s student’s research are acceptable if such delays are inconsistent with an embargo period requested by the student or if they interfere with the timely completion of a student’s academic program.

 Fields of study may require that candidates complete a final examination as part of a master’s degree.
 If a final examination is required, it must be completed no later than one year after completion of coursework or the thesis.
 The contents of the final examination are under the jurisdiction of the advisory committee.
 The student may not take the final examination before Regular graduate status has been granted.
 The advisory committee has discretion to determine whether the examination shall be written, oral, or both.
 Invitation to participate in an oral examination is issued by the advisory committee, although members of the faculty may attend.
 The examination must be completed by the published deadlines for the appropriate conferral period for the degree to be granted with that conferral date.